silexphp/Silex/doc/cookbook/session_storage.rst

         );
     });

-When using the :doc:`DoctrineServiceProvider </providers/doctrine>` You do not have to make anther connection to the database, simply parse the getWrappedConnection method.
+When using the :doc:`DoctrineServiceProvider </providers/doctrine>` You don't have to make another database connection, simply pass the getWrappedConnection method.

 Example
 -------------------------------